MikeDigitize/lazy/README.md

   }
 }

-// use some other criteria to trigger an image load
+// use some other criteria to trigger an element load
-// internally in the class, loop through the array of images, if one meets the criteria to load
+// internally in the class, loop through the array of elements, if one meets the criteria to load
-// call the fireLazyEvent method passing in the image to load
+// call the fireLazyEvent method passing in the element to load

 const lazy = new CustomLazy('.lazy-image');
 lazy.images.filter(function(lazyImage) {
-  // get the images yet to be resolved return !lazyImage.resolved;
+  // get the elements yet to be resolved return !lazyImage.resolved;
 }).forEach(function(lazyImage) {
-  // test to see if the image meets the loading criteria, if it does fire the event lazy.fireLazyEvent(lazyImage.image);
+  // test to see if the element meets the loading criteria, if it does fire the event lazy.fireLazyEvent(lazyImage.image);
-  // and update the image data to show the image has resolved lazyImage.resolved = true;
+  // and update the data to show the element has resolved lazyImage.resolved = true;
 });
 ```